 I am a lecturer (assistant professor) at the Adam Smith Business School at the University of Glasgow.
 I work in Labor Economics with a focus on the Economics of Crime.
-I am also a research affiliate at CESifo.
+I am also a research affiliate at CESifo and IZA.

 Contact: